Scott CruzScott Cruz Clark Hill

 Scott is a member of the Illinois State and the Chicago Bar Associations.
 He has presented to clients and organizations on topics including Conducting Effective Workplace Investigations and Analyzing & Defending Unemployment Insurance Claims.
 Scott is on the Board of Directors of Alivio Medical Center, a not-for-profit whose mission is to increase Hispanic access to comprehensive, affordable quality health care.

+Scott has served as the Moderator for the Illinois Chamber of Commerce's Quarterly HR Roundtable Discussion and as a Panelist for the Illinois Chamber of Commerce's Webinar, "Everything You Need to Know About Internal Investigations."
 In January 2018, Scott was quoted extensively in "Business News Daily" on the topics of establishing a positve company culture and implementing a fair complaint and response protocol pertaining to sexual harrassment in the workplace.